pleasetrythisathome/bardo/README.md

 A clojure(script) library to assist with transitions between dimensions.
 Bardo defines semantics for represting interpolators between data and provides a suite of tools for manipulating them.

 More eastern themed names!
 Really?
 But I have a good reason for this one, I promise!
-From wikipedia,
+From [wikipedia](http://en.wikipedia.org/wiki/Bardo),

 ```
-The Tibetan word bardo (བར་དོ་ Wylie: bar do) means literally "intermediate state"—also translated as "transitional state" or "in-between state" or "liminal state".
+The Tibetan word bardo (བར་དོ་ Wylie: bar do) means literally "intermediate state"
+—also translated as "transitional state" or "in-between state" or "liminal state".
 ```

 Generally, the term "bardo" represents the inbetween state between life and death, during which one's consciousness is not connected to the outside world.